bad64/PicoPad/README.md

 These people contributed in some way in kicking my ass through this project, or motivating me to do the kicking myself:

 * [AltLabs](http://www.altlabcontrollers.com/) for inspiring this whole project really
-* [Haystack](https://github.com/JonnyHaystack/HayBox) for explaining USB like I'm five at a time where I really needed it
+* [Haystack](https://github.com/JonnyHaystack/HayBox) for explaining USB like I'm five at a time where I really needed it, and for having a working implementation of the Nunchuk
 * [Hadoe](https://github.com/HTangl/Model-UD) for the Model-UD schematic
 * [BitBang](https://bitbanggaming.com/) for teaching me the basics of embedded software development and PCB design
 * [Kayane](https://twitter.com/kayane) for inspiring me to keep modding fightsticks